 Yes, we’ve been around a long time.

-Yes, we do in fact have an incredible amount of experience, insights and knowledge in how to successfully transition a Healthcare Facility, to a new buyer.
+Yes, we do in fact have an incredible amount of experience, insights and knowledge in how to successfully transition a healthcare cacility to a new buyer.

 A potential buyer can vary.

-Our history has lent itself to much larger – facility sales (like a hospital), to Medical or Dental chains of clinics, to the smaller private individual – practice sale.
+Our history has lent itself to much larger facility sales (like a hospital), chains of medical or dental clinics, and the smaller private individual practice sale.

 Our database is deep.

 Many times we already have an immediate buyer and a new listing will never even make it to our website!

 Retiring, moving, changing careers, wishing to take advantage of ‘the market’ or whatever the reason may be – we’re here and ready to help!

 For ProMed Financial’s team of specialists, a practice sale is often our most challenging yet our most gratifying and rewarding endeavor.